How to Invest in ByteDance, the Company That Owns TikTok

 Its list of global investors includes Kohlberg Kravis Roberts, SoftBank Group, Sequoia Capital, General Atlantic, and Hillhouse Capital Group.

-These fears have led the U.S. to prohibit the TikTok app from being on any federal government devices.
-Additionally, at the state level, 34 out of 50 states have banned their employees from using the app on government-issued cell phones.
+Those fears led to the U.S. prohibiting TikTok from being installed on any federal government devices in 2020, and 34 out of 50 states also banned their employees from using the app on government-issued cell phones.

-Given these geopolitical concerns and the possibility of losing access to the U.S. and other markets, it's no surprise ByteDance's valuation has fallen from around $400 billion in 2021 to just over $220 billion today (more on that below).
+It's unclear what will happen next, but given these ongoing concerns, it's no surprise that ByteDance's valuation has fallen from its peak of over $400 billion in 2021 to about $330 billion today (more on that below).

 How to buy the ByteDance IPO